-- 16. The University shall not enter into validation, franchise or serial collaborative arrangements (as defined in the QAA's UK Quality Code for Higher Education, Chapter B10: Managing higher education provision with others, December 2012). - 17.
-Subject to the exclusions cited above the University may enter in to collaborative arrangements including, for example: - (a) Intra-group reciprocal arrangements between the University and other entities within the BPP group of companies, Apollo Global Inc. and Apollo Inc. including the use of staff, facilities, accommodation, expertise and intellectual property. - (b) Off-site Delivery by the University whereby a programme designed and delivered at the University is being offered at a partner site, with the partner institution providing the physical learning environment and the programme being taught and assessed by University staff; - (c) Support provision which describes a partner providing learning support and/or learning resources to students studying on a University or a collaborative programme at a University centre; - (d) Pastoral support and security where the University engages a partner to provide services to ensure the safety and well being of its students e.g., secure and safe living accommodation and pastoral support for students under 18 years of age; - (e) Articulation Agreements where the University accepts (through a structured institutional level agreement) credit studied at another institution as meeting some of the requirements of a University award - whether a module or an entire stage of an award.
-Programme approval and credit mapping will be required; - (f) Joint/Dual degrees where the University with one or more other awarding bodies jointly delivers a programme and awards a joint/dual degree.
-Programme approval will seek to safeguard against the 'double counting' of credit; - (g) Work-based provision which may include work placements, work-based learning, continuing professional development, delivering bespoke modules/ programmes for a specific employer, using the workplace as a site of learning; - (h) Student exchange which provides for the exchange of students for a period of their study, as part of their programme at the University; - (i) Sub-contracted provision to a third party of all or part of an Apprenticeship Standard where the University is the main contractor and either BPP University does not deliver the Standard or part of the
+- 16. The University shall not enter into validation, franchise or serial collaborative arrangements (as defined in the QAA's UK Quality Code for Higher Education, Managing higher education provision with others). - 17.
+Subject to the exclusions cited above the University may enter in to collaborative arrangements including, for example: - (a) Intra-group reciprocal arrangements between the University and other entities within the BPP group of companies, or parent companies, including the use of staff, facilities, accommodation, expertise and intellectual property. - (b) Off-site Delivery by the University whereby a programme designed and delivered at the University is being offered at a partner site, with the partner institution providing the physical learning environment and the programme being taught and assessed by University staff; - (c) Support provision which describes a partner providing learning support and/or learning resources to students studying on a University or a collaborative programme at a University centre; - (d) Pastoral support and security where the University engages a partner to provide services to ensure the safety and well being of its students e.g., secure and safe living accommodation and pastoral support for students under 18 years of age; - (e) Articulation Agreements where the University accepts (through a structured institutional level agreement) credit studied at another institution as meeting some of the requirements of a University award - whether a module or an entire stage of an award.
+Programme approval and credit mapping will be required; - (f) Joint/Dual degrees13 where the University with one or more other awarding bodies jointly delivers a programme and awards a joint/dual degree.
+Programme approval will seek to safeguard against the 'double counting' of credit; - (g) Work-based provision which may include work placements, work-based learning, continuing professional development, delivering bespoke modules/ programmes for a specific employer, using the workplace as a site of learning; - (h) Student exchange which provides for the exchange of students for a period of their study, as part of their programme at the University; - (i) Sub-contracted provision to a third party of all or part of an Apprenticeship Standard where the University is the main contractor and either BPP University does not deliver the Standard or part of the Standard; or the employer requests a third party to deliver the Standard or part of the Standard.

-&lt;sup>8 Joint degree refers to a single degree awarded jointly by two institutions.
+13 Joint degree refers to a single degree awarded jointly by two institutions.
 A dual degree is awarded separately by two institutions.